-Bergamot is a powerful antispasmodic and can be effective in reducing and eliminating abdominal cramps and spastic coughing.
-Bergamot is also an effective aid for digestion.
-Great for restless leg syndrome.
-Successfully used to address depression, anxiety, and tension, calming the nervous system.
+Bergamot is a powerful antispasmodic and can be effective in reducing and eliminating abdominal cramps and the occasional spastic coughing.
+Bergamot is also an effective aid for healthy digestion and great for jumpy legs.
+Successfully used as a mood enhancement.
 Possessing a bright aroma, Bergamot is a beautiful addition to blends.

 Bergamot is fantastic as an ingredient in massage oils as it helps to reduce tension and soothe painfully tight muscles.
-Bergamot has additional antiviral properties and stimulates the immune system.
+Bergamot may help to inhibit the growth of viruses associated with daily life and improve the immune system.

-A valuable oil used to support emotional health and well-being, it is also used to inhibit herpes viruses.
-Try using Bergamot in a diffuser, especially for depression, as it adds a light, uplifting, and lovely aroma to the room.
+A valuable oil used to support emotional health and well-being.
+Try using Bergamot in a diffuser, especially when feeling blue, as it adds a light, uplifting, and lovely aroma to the room.

 Check out the blog post from a trip to Italy to see Bergamot being produced.